PLEDGE YOUR POWER

 Why just MORE - not 50/50?

 WOMAN Nashville doesn’t support quotas.
-During any given year, we understand that playlist representation will ebb and flow with releases from solo males, solo females, mixed groups, features, and bands.
+During any given year, we understand that playlist representation will ebb and flow with releases from solo males, solo females, bands and one gender groups, mixed groups, features, and special projects.
 As such, a playlist’s percentage of representation should vary accordingly.
 A goal of 50/50 by 2020 would make for a great headline, but what we are really after is an achievable result.

 Playlists should be more balanced - that’s just common sense.
 The jump from less than 10% to 50% is possible but, based on what we’ve seen and heard from programmers, not probable.
 More representation is both possible and probable with your pledged action.